 Should Dogs Eat Spider Plants?

-Yes, dogs can consume spider plants.
-However, they should not be allowed to develop a habit of ingesting the plant.
+Dogs should not be allowed to develop a habit of ingesting the plant.
 When dogs start consuming spider plants, it might eventually become habitual; this can be pretty difficult to stop in the future.

 Since spider plants aren’t poisonous to dogs, it doesn’t mean you should allow them to eat.
 It would be best to keep discouraging them from eating the plant because the more your dog eats spider plants, the higher the likelihood of getting stomach upset.